Pandaura/PTS-Team/README.md

 This is a fork of PTS/MHA called Pandaura.
 Thank you to all who contributed to the project.
 No features are really added to MHA anymore as it is in maintenance mode so I will be making some ammendments here.
+This will be tackled in waves meaning I'll hit each section head on with the odd ripple here and there.

+Current section being worked on - Vault

 Traefik V2
 Authelia